North Korea says it is nearing end of Covid-19 crisis

 Daily new cases of fever in North Korea reported by KCNA have been declining since the reclusive country first acknowledged in mid-May that it was battling an outbreak of Covid-19.

-Lacking a public vaccination effort, the North said it was running intensive medical checks nationwide, with daily PCR tests on water collected in borderline areas among the measures.
+Lacking a public vaccination effort, the North said it was running intensive medical checks nationwide, with daily polymerase chain reaction tests on water collected in borderline areas among the measures.

 The North also said it has been developing new methods to better detect the virus and its variants, as well as other infectious diseases, such as monkeypox.